coryshain/cdr/docs/source/formula.rst

 ---------------

 In some cases it may be desirable to decompose the response into multiple convolutions of an impulse.
-For example, it is reasonable to suppose that the BOLD response in fMRI may underlyingly consist of 2 convolutional responses: a **neural response** may convolve the impulse into a timecourse of neural activation which is then convolved with a **hemodynamic response** into a BOLD signal.
+For example, it is possible that the BOLD response in fMRI consists underlyingly of 2 convolutional responses: a **neural response** that convolves the impulse into a timecourse of neural activation, which is then convolved with a **hemodynamic response** into a BOLD signal.
 In this case, it would be desirable to be able to model the BOLD response as a composition of neural and hemodynamic responses.

 Exact parametric composition of IRF is not possible in the general case because many pairs of IRF do not have a tractable analytical convolution.